mhogg/pyvxray/README.md

 Copyright 2013, Michael Hogg (michael.christopher.hogg@gmail.com)

-MIT license - See pyvxray/LICENSE.txt for details on usage and redistribution
+MIT license - See LICENSE.txt for details on usage and redistribution

 ## Requirements